radiovisual/get-user-mentions/readme.md

 #### input

-Type: `string`
+Type: `string`<br>
+*Required*

-The string you want to search for user mentions
+The string with usernames you want to search

 #### options

+Use these options to override the defaults

 ##### unique

 Type: `boolean`
 Default: `false`

-Removes unique values from the array of user mentions
+Removes duplicate names from the array of user mentions

 ##### nameOnly